augustomesquita/technical-test/README.md

 ### 3.2 Run the REST API application in a container
 Let's now deploy our SpingBoot application as a Docker image and run it as a container.

-First step is to check if your docker is with the option "Expose daemon on tcp://localhost:2375 without TLS" enabled.
-To check this do the following steps:
-1) Run Docker, go to Settings -> General
-2) Click on "Expose daemon on tcp://localhost:2375 without TLS"
-3) Restart

-After this, inside stock-manager folder, run the command below which will create the application image:
+Inside stock-manager folder, run the command below which will create the application image:
 ```
 $ mvn clean package -DskipTests
 $ mvn clean package docker:build -DskipTests